ScazLab/k2_bridge/k2_client/README.md

 ## Running the program
+1. Start running 'roscore' by inputting the command `roscore` in the first terminal window on the client side.
+Only one instance of roscore needs to be runnning for the project.
-1. Check the ip address of the windows computer by running `ipconfig` in a new terminal on the windows computer.
+2. Check the ip address of each windows computer by running `ipconfig` in a new terminal on each windows computer.
-2. Navigate to the launch file on the linux computer, located in `launch`
+3. Navigate to the launch files on the linux computer, located in `launch` 3a.
+They should be named: "k2_client1.launch" and "k2_client2.launch"
-3. Change the value parameter of each node to be the ip address of the windows computer, and save the file
+4. Each file is associated with one Windows machine.
+Change the value parameter of each node to be the ip address of the respective windows computer, and save the file
-4. In a new terminal window, run `roslaunch k2_client k2_client.launch`
+5. In a new terminal window, run `roslaunch k2_client k2_client.launch`

 If the connection is successful, the Windows computer output should indicated that it has added the client and is successfully sending messages

 **Make sure that the [server program](https://github.com/ScazLab/k2_server) is running on the windows side**

+To do this, open up the 'Kinect2Server.sln' file found within "Documents/building_trust_2016/k2_bridge/k2_server" on the Windows machine.
+It should open Visual Studio 2013 to a page where you can click "Start" on the top of the page.

-##Translating incoming JSON messages to ROS messages
+## Translating incoming JSON messages to ROS messages
 There are six programs that each listen to a port for incoming kinect data on the linux computer.
 Bodies.cpp, Audio.cpp, and Faces.cpp are used in this program.
 They listen on ports 9003, 9004, and 9005 for body, audio, and face data, and once data is received, the data is converted to a ROS Node and published on individual topics.
 The message format is determined by body, audio, and face messages.
 Port specifications can be changed on the windows computer in `Settings.Designer.cs` and the ports can be changed on the linux side from bodies.cpp, audio.cpp, and faces.cpp.

 Every time changes are made to any of the src files or the msg files, `catkin_make` the workspace